videojs/generator-videojs-plugin/generators/app/templates/docs/_standards.md

 `CHANGELOG.md`      | ✓        |
 `CONTRIBUTING.md`   | ✓        |
 `index.html`        |          | An example of usage of the plugin.
 This can be used with GitHub pages as well.
-`Gruntfile.js`      |          |
+`Gruntfile.js`      | ✓        |
-`LICENSE`           |          | Defaults to `Apache-2.0`
+`LICENSE`           | ✓        | Defaults to `Apache-2.0`
 `package.json`      |          |
 `README.md`         |          | Documents which version(s) of video.js the plugin supports.
 Explains how to build/test.

 ## Building

 Building a standard video.js plugin should be possible through npm scripts (`"scripts"` in `package.json`).

-In general, these scripts will delegate to Grunt, but for simple plugins Grunt may be overkill.
-Regardless, the following npm scripts exist by default and are expected to exist for all standard video.js plugins:
+Consistency is paramount in plugin build tasks: the names must be consistent across _all_ plugins that want to be called "standard."
+The following npm scripts exist by default and are expected to exist for all standard video.js plugins:

 Script      | Description
 ----------- | -----------
 `build`     | Runs `clean`, `build-css`, and `build-js`.
 `build-css` | Compiles `src/plugin.scss` to `dist/<plugin-name>.css`.
-`build-js`  | Uses Browserify and Babelify on `src/plugin.js` and outputs `dist/<plugin-name>.js`, which is Uglified to produce `dist/<plugin-name>.min.js`.
+`build-js`  | Builds `src/plugin.js` and outputs `dist/<plugin-name>.js` and `dist/<plugin-name>.min.js`.
 `clean`     | Removes `dist/`.
 `clean-css` | Removes all `.css` file(s) in `dist/`.
 `clean-js`  | Removes all `.js` file(s) in `dist/`.
-`lint`      | Lints all `.js` file(s) using [videojs-standard](https://www.npmjs.com/package/videojs-standard)
+`lint`      | Lints all `.js` file(s)
 `start`     | Starts a development server.
 `test`      | Runs `lint`, `build`, and unit tests.
 `watch`     | Runs `watch-css` and `watch-js`.
-`watch-css` | Watches `.[s]css` file(s) for changes and runs `build-css`.
+`watch-css` | Watches `.scss` file(s) for changes and runs `build-css`.
 `watch-js`  | Watches `.js` file(s) for changes and runs `build-js`.

-### Building with Grunt
+### Building with Grunt (Optional)

 By default, plugins produced by the generator will provide a fully functional Grunt-based build process and the npm scripts mentioned previously will delegate to Grunt.
-This is completely optional; simple plugins may use npm scripts only.

-However, many would be more comfortable with Grunt; so, we recommend creating task aliases for common build tasks.
-The reason for this is it will allow plugin authors to vary the tools underlying the build process (test libraries, etc) while keeping the commands to execute the process identical and predictable:
+As with npm-based scripts, Grunt tasks/targets must be consistently named.
+It is the developer's prerogative to change the underlying tools, but exposing the following Grunt tasks is expected for all standard video.js plugins:

 Task         | Description
 ------------ | -----------